systeemkabouter/puppet_ispprotect/README.md

 Wether or not a cron scheduled scan should be planned.
 Defaults to true

-* `scheduled_update`

-Wether or not a cron scheduled update should be planned.
-Defaults to true

 * `scan_hour`

 The hour of the day the scan is scheduled to start.